 Alaska marijuana laws change

 In November 2014, Alaska residents voted to legalize marijuana.
 This change would override Alaska’s long-standing right to privacy, making marijuana no longer something that needs to be hidden.
-By March 2016, Alaskans will be able to possess marijuana in public, as well as purchase it from marijuana retailers.
-They will, however, no longer be able to grow 25 plants.
+By March 2016, Alaskans were able to possess marijuana in public, as well as purchase it from marijuana retailers.

-Beginning March 2015, growing cannabis in Alaska will be limited to 6 plants.
+It used to be that they were allowed to grow 25 plants, but since March 2015 growing cannabis in Alaska has been limited to 6 plants.
 That’s still plenty of marijuana for anyone to enjoy, especially if you know how to grow high yield marijuana.
-Still, legalization, will likely introduce more regulations on the Alaskan home grower.
+Still, legalization will likely introduce more regulations on the Alaskan home grower.

 Alaska also has a medical marijuana program for cachexia, cancer, chronic pain, glaucoma, HIV /AIDS, multiple sclerosis, nausea, and seizures.
 Medical users should have a doctor’s note verifying their condition.
 A medical card can be applied for online from the Division of Public Health by going to this link.